Department of Criminal Justice & Criminology

 Randall L Garner, PHD, Professor of Criminal Justice and Criminology and Associate Dean, COCJ, Department of Criminal Justice & Criminology, PHD, Univ of Houston-Main; MA, Univ of Houston-Clear Lake; BS, Univ of Houston-Clear Lake

-Amber Dawn Griffin, MS, Lecturer of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, MS, Arizona State University; BA, Univ of Wisconsin-La Crosse; BA, Univ of Wisconsin-La Crosse
+Amber Dawn Griffin, PHD, Lecturer of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Sam Houston State University; MS, Arizona State University; BA, Univ of Wisconsin-La Crosse; BA, Univ of Wisconsin-La Crosse

 Elizabeth Noel Hartsell, PHD, Assistant Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Univ of Florida; MA, Univ of Florida; BA, North Carolina State Univ